 After receipt of your application, the Board has created a case.
 The Board's case number is stated in the attached letter.
 You must quote the case number on all inquiries to the Board regarding the case.
-The Board will inform your opposing party about the application, and the Board will decide whether the case records are to be obtained and whether the opposing party is to be requested to submit any comments on the application.
+The Board will inform your opposing party about the application, and the Board will decide whether the case records are to be obtained from the family court and whether the opposing party is to be requested to submit any comments on the application.

 Once the Board has received the necessary material, the administrative case officer prepares the case for the Board.
 Among other documents, the administrative case officer prepares a memorandum containing a review of the factual and legal circumstances of the case.
 The memorandum (with relevant appendices) forms the basis for the Board's processing and decision of the case.
-Some case types are decided by the Chairman of the Board following authorisation from the Board.

-The average application processing time is currently around seventeen weeks in the department for permissions to appeal.
+Some case types are decided by the Department Chairman following authorisation from the Board.
+The average application processing time is currently around six weeks in the department for permissions to appeal a family court decision to High Court.
 However, the application processing time depends on the specific case.